mugheessubtain/github-practice/README.md

 # github-practice
-this repo is for basic practice of github
+this repo is for basic practice of github.